 - Access block gateways

-- For more information about how to access block gateways from a client that runs the Linux operating system, see Use volumes from a Linux operating system.
+- For more information about how to access block gateways from a client that runs the Linux operating system, see Use volumes on a Linux ECS instance.

-- For more information about how to access block gateways from a client that runs the Windows operating system, see Use volumes from a Windows operating system.
+- For more information about how to access block gateways from a client that runs the Windows operating system, see Use volumes on a Windows-based ECS instance.